Why ADHD Children Are Often Tempted to Run Away

 • Above all, be consistent.
 You really have to maintain the program for it to succeed.
 If you fail to reward after good behavior, the child will feel that there is no benefit.
 You should reward without fail, and you need to keep to the program no matter how tired you are of doing it.

-You May Also Like:How to Help Your ADHD Child With Homework
+You May Also Like:How to Strengthen the Bond With Your ADHD Sibling

 Related Search Topics (Ads):